joe-arbo/joe-arbo/Arduino/README.md

 ### [Smart Home](./SmartHome)

-The Smart Home project was a simple bluetooth based Android application using Arduino that I worked on with a friend.
-The purpose of this project was to become more familiar with breadboard wiring, bluetooth modules, LCD displays and Android applications.
-This project helped me devolop the [Can Crusher](./Can_Crusher) later on and gave me an understanding of Android apps and how to use bluetooth modules with an Arduino microcontroller.
+The Smart Home project was a simple Bluetooth based Android application using Arduino that I worked on with a friend.
+The purpose of this project was to become more familiar with breadboard wiring, Bluetooth modules, LCD displays and Android applications.
+This project helped me develop the [Can Crusher](./Can_Crusher) later on and gave me an understanding of Android apps and how to use Bluetooth modules with an Arduino microcontroller.
 I've attached some images of the system below.

 <img src="./SmartHome/breadboard.jpg" alt="Breadboard" width="450"/><img src="./SmartHome/GUI.png" alt="App GUI" height="350"/>